AnaStasia1331/ms4-recipe-book/README.md

 ## Testing User Stories from User Experience (UX) Section

 The detailed test cases and the results can be found in [TESTING.md](https://github.com/AnaStasia1331/ms4-recipe-book/tree/master/TESTING.md) file.
+The tests numbering (up to 13) matches the user story numbering.

-## Major bugs discovered and fixed:
+## Bugs discovered and fixed:
-1.
+Some major and minor bugs were found and fixed when working on the project.
+Among them incorrect redirection to Stripe, mistakenly shown error messages, failure on sending out emails, css issues and others.

 ## Known bugs:
-1.

-## Further Testing:
+1. No errror message is displayed to a user on the Change Password form, when the user enters mismatching password (the form is just reset).
+See the details of the defect under the test 4.5.
+2. 'Please fill in the recipe name field' message appears only when the cursor is located in the field and after pressing the submit key.
+See the details of the defect under the test 7.1.3.
+3. Edit or view recipe urls of user A can be accessed by user B. See the details of the defect under the test 8.1.

+## Code Validation (draft):

 - [W3C Markup Validator](https://validator.w3.org/) was used to validate every HTML page of the project on syntax error.
 No issues have been detected.
 - [Jigsaw](https://jigsaw.w3.org/css-validator/) service was used to validate css files.
 There are some warnings, 1 type of error known as an open defect https://github.com/w3c/css-validator/issues/305 in the validator